Sokrates1989/flutter_meal_tracker_demo/README.md

 The App has been built as web-app and can be found here: https://engaige.fe-wi.com/

 ## Documentation
-An online version of this documentation can be found at https://doku.engaige.fe-wi.com/
+An online version of the project's internal developer documentation can be found at https://doku.engaige.fe-wi.com/

 ### Generating App Documentation
 To generate the project's documentation, you can use the `dart doc` command.
 This will create documentation for the codebase, including API references and class descriptions.